 1. River and Lake Cruises

 The 442-metre Willis Tower was the tallest building in the world for 25 years, and is is still among the top 25.
-With the Chicago Skydeck Experience Ticket, you can waste no time, skipping the line and speeding up to the Skydeck 412.4 metres above the west side of the Loop.
+In my experience the Chicago Skydeck Experience Ticket is great value for money, you can waste no time, skipping the line and speeding up to the Skydeck 412.4 metres above the west side of the Loop.

 3. Food Tours